fyzact/Basic-Clean-Architecture/README.md

 # BaseCleanArthitecture
-It is base project for develop clean arthitecture
+It is base project for develop clean arthitecture(hexegonal implemented)